Hi Doru,

 and the time I notice that is when the new glimpse is released.

-we even have advanced ideas and implementations, but we do not know exactly how it will
+or a Debugger, we even have advanced ideas and implementations, but we do not know exactly

-look like and because of that we also do not quite know how long it will take.
-We have a
+how it will look like and because of that we also do not quite know how long it will take.

-particular way of approaching development that relies on fast feedback and storytelling,
+We have a particular way of approaching development that relies on fast feedback and

-and at the end we always get surprised of where the journey takes us.
-For example, the
+storytelling, and at the end we always get surprised of where the journey takes us.
+For

 We do have a clear vision of what we think software development should be, and we will